Illinois Wing Civil Air Patrol

 Who We Are

-Established in 1941, Civil Air Patrol is the official auxiliary of the U.S. Air Force and as such is a member of its Total Force.
-In its auxiliary role, CAP operates a fleet of 555 single-engine aircraft and 2,250 small Unmanned Aircraft Systems (sUAS) and performs about 90% of all search and rescue operations within the contiguous United States as tasked by the Air Force Rescue Coordination Center.
+Established in 1941, Civil Air Patrol is the official auxiliary of the U.S. Air Force and, as such, is a member of its Total Force.
+In its auxiliary role, CAP operates a fleet of 555 single-engine aircraft and 2,250 small Unmanned Aircraft Systems (sUAS) and performs about 90% of all search-and-rescue operations within the contiguous United States as tasked by the Air Force Rescue Coordination Center.
 Often using innovative cellphone forensics and radar analysis software, CAP was credited by the AFRCC with saving 108 lives last year.
-CAP’s 58,000 members also perform homeland security, disaster relief and drug interdiction missions at the request of federal, state and local agencies.
-As a nonprofit organization, CAP plays a leading role in aerospace education using national academic standards-based STEM (science, technology, engineering and math) education resources.
-Members also serve as mentors to over 24,000 young people participating in CAP’s Cadet Programs.
+CAP’s 69,489 members also perform homeland security, disaster relief, and drug interdiction missions at the request of federal, state, and local agencies.
+As a nonprofit organization, CAP plays a leading role in aerospace education by using national, standards-based STEM (science, technology, engineering, and math) resources.
+Members also serve as mentors to over 33,000 young people participating in CAP’s Cadet Programs.

 Volunteer Members: